- What is Green Xanax, and What Are Its Side Effects?

 - Uncontrolled muscle movements

-When an individual is tapering from Xanax they may feel an increase in anxiety and agitation.
-An individual may even experience varying degrees of discomfort, like they are crawling out of their skin or having uncomfortable and intense feelings of restlessness.
+When an individual is tapering from Xanax, they may feel an increase in anxiety and agitation.
+In addition, an individual may experience varying degrees of discomfort like crawling out of their skin or having uncomfortable and intense feelings of restlessness.

 The withdrawal symptoms typically appear within the first 8 to 12 hours after the individual took their last dose of Xanax.
 Generally speaking, withdrawal symptoms are the most intense on the second day, with improvements by the fourth or fifth day.
 However, psychological symptoms like depression and anxiety may last much longer.

 Treatment for an Addiction to Green Xanax

-Because detoxing off Xanax can be dangerous, it is imperative that one seek the help of a trained medical professional before attempting a detox on their own.
-A trained professional will be able to most appropriately and safely taper one’s dosage of Xanax over a period of time in order to mitigate the potentially intense withdrawal symptoms that may occur.
-This is particularly true for someone who has been misusing or abusing the medication for a long duration of time.
+Because detoxing off Xanax can be dangerous, one must seek the help of a trained medical professional before attempting detox on their own.
+A trained professional will be able to most appropriately and safely taper one’s dosage of Xanax over some time to mitigate the potentially intense withdrawal symptoms that may occur.
+This is particularly true for someone who has been misusing or abusing the medication for a long time.

 One of the most effective and safest ways to ensure an individual detoxes off Xanax appropriately is to seek help through an inpatient drug rehab facility.
-An inpatient rehab has a medical team on staff 24/7 to ensure that if there were a medical necessity to arise, they would be there to help if a medical necessity arises.
+Inpatient rehab has a medical team on staff 24/7 to ensure that they will be there to help if a medical necessity arises.

 At Infinite Recovery, we help individuals addicted to Xanax and other prescription drugs regain control of their lives and build the foundation for long-term sobriety.
-If you or a loved one is struggling with an addiction to Xanax and are seeking an Austin or San Antonio drug rehab, it is imperative that help be sought before it’s too late.
-Reach out to a friendly enrollment advisor to start down the path of sobriety.
+If you or a loved one is struggling with an addiction to Xanax seek help before it’s too late.
+Reach out to us to start down the path of sobriety.
 Your future health and well-being deserve to get on the path to recovery and fulfillment right now.